box/developer.box.com/content/guides/api-calls/permissions-and-errors/scopes.md

 environment like a browser.
 The primary example for this is when using [Box UI Elements][ui-elements] which requires an Access Token in the user's browser.

-The following is a list of tokens that can be used with the [`POST /oauth2/token`](endpoint://post-oauth2-token) endpoint to downscope an existing access token.
+The following is a list of **additional** scopes that can be used with the [`POST /oauth2/token`](endpoint://post-oauth2-token) endpoint to downscope an existing access token.